House of Jealous Lovers: Composition

-"House of Jealous Lovers" is a dance-punk and indie dance song.
+"House of Jealous Lovers" is a dance-punk, dance-rock and indie dance song.
 Its percussion section features disco hi-hat patterns and snare drums doubled with handclaps.
 The DFA reshaped the percussion by layering and reversing the hi-hats and chopping the drums.
 The song includes prominent cowbell rhythms that grow louder through the course of the song.
 Its jagged, coarse guitar is doubled with electronic effects.
 The sound follows British predecessors such as Gang of Four, Public Image Ltd, and Happy Mondays.

 The track opens and closes with long instrumental sections and features lyrics largely consisting of the song's title being repeated.
 Jenner said he was unsure of the subject of the song and wanted to project a sense of "invincibility".
 His performance, described as a "deranged falsetto", drew comparisons to the vocals of the Cure's frontman Robert Smith.
 Geist's remix removes the vocals and adds keyboard riffs.
 It introduces brass sections, performed by James Duncan, to the arrangement.